 Inner enclosure contains five impressive towers, the tallest is the central one which rises 43 m tall about its fundament and 65 m above the ground level outside the temple.

-These main towers symbolize the five summits of Mount Meru, abode of devas.
+These main towers symbolize the five summits of Mount Meru, the abode of devas.

 Angkor Wat is dedicated to Vishnu thus breaking the earlier Shaivism tradition of Khmer religious culture.